patrickherrmann/rfcs/text/0000-public-private-dependencies.md

 **Q: How does semver and depenencies interact?**<br>
-A: It is already the case that changing your own dependencies would require a semver bumb for your own library because your API contract to the outside world changes.
+A: It is already the case that changing your own dependencies would require a semver bump for your own library because your API contract to the outside world changes.
 This RFC however makes it possible to only have this requirement for public dependencies and would permit cargo to prevent new crate releases with semver violations.